FIRST-Tech-Challenge/FtcRobotController/README.md

     * Not all types of runaway conditions are stoppable, but if the user code attempts to talk to hardware during the runaway, the system should be able to capture it.
 * Makes various tweaks to the Self Inspect screen
     * Renames "OS version" entry to "Android version"
-    * Renames "WiFi Direct Name" to "WiFi Name"
+    * Renames "Wi-Fi Direct Name" to "Wi-Fi Name"
     * Adds Control Hub OS version, when viewing the report of a Control Hub
     * Hides the airplane mode entry, when viewing the report of a Control Hub
     * Removes check for ZTE Speed Channel Changer
     * Shows firmware version for **all** Expansion and Control Hubs
 * Reworks network settings portion of Manage page
     * All network settings are now applied with a single click
-    * The WiFi Direct channel of phone-based Robot Controllers can now be changed from the Manage page
+    * The Wi-Fi Direct channel of phone-based Robot Controllers can now be changed from the Manage page
-    * WiFi channels are filtered by band (2.4 vs 5 GHz) and whether they overlap with other channels
+    * Wi-Fi channels are filtered by band (2.4 vs 5 GHz) and whether they overlap with other channels
-    * The current WiFi channel is pre-selected on phone-based Robot Controllers, and Control Hubs running OS 1.1.2 or later.
+    * The current Wi-Fi channel is pre-selected on phone-based Robot Controllers, and Control Hubs running OS 1.1.2 or later.
     * On Control Hubs running OS 1.1.2 or later, you can choose to have the system automatically select a channel on the 5 GHz band
 * Improves OnBotJava
     * New light and dark themes replace the old themes (chaos, github, chrome,...)